 Oil

-When transported, gasoline products may leak and end up in the oceans, and the consequences are catastrophic for the water and the biodiversity that lives there.
+When transported, gasoline products may leak and end up in the oceans, which can have catastrophic consequences for the water and the biodiversity that lives there.

 Contaminated Drinking Water